 Sue: Will we see the Doctor and Nyssa falling head over heels in love as they run through the streets of Amsterdam?

-Sue: (as Robin) **** that, let’s get a huge spliff and a prostitute!
+Sue: (As Robin) **** that, let’s get a huge spliff and a prostitute instead!

-Sue: The crew must have dragged them off the streets when they got there.
-They were probably wandering around the red light district in a daze.
-I refuse to believe that the BBC flew these two out to Amsterdam with them.
+Sue: The crew must have found them on the streets when they got there.
+They were probably wandering around the red-light district in a daze.
+I refuse to believe the BBC flew these two out to Amsterdam with them.
 They can’t act!

 The boys get ready for bed.

 If they are, Colin is playing hard to get.

 Robin: Oh, come on!
 It’s only a pump house.

 Later that night, a TARDIS materialises in the crypt.
 However, its occupant isn’t who Sue was expecting…